Live from the Southern Command in sunny South Florida.

 Therefore, Barack Obama and company were behind it.

-So uh what are you saying?
+So what are you saying?

-Therefore we do nothing.
+Therefore, we do nothing.

 Right.

-So where in Egypt it is not, it's more of a secular state.
+It's more of a secular state.

 Right.

-Therefore, we we wish to so discord.
+Therefore, we wish to sow discord.

-Okay, so we have a fundamentalist theocracy that Obama doesn't want to displace.
+So we have a fundamentalist theocracy that Obama doesn't want to displace.

 That's what you're saying.

-We're gonna leave Iran alone.
+We're going to leave Iran alone.

-Uh when we have a chance to support the Muslim Brotherhood in Egypt, which uh they're not they certainly uh closer to their allies in Iran than they are in Egypt and Obama's oh yeah, yeah, let's get rid of Mubarak and let's put our Muslim Brotherhood buddies into So you're saying that there uh Obama has sympathies here to the Iranian mullahs.
+When we have a chance to support the Muslim Brotherhood in Egypt, which they're certainly closer to their allies in Iran than they are in Egypt, and Obama's, oh, yeah, yeah, let's get rid of Mubarak and let's put our Muslim Brotherhood buddies into.

-I that's my belief.
+That's my belief.

-I mean who believes that he is a Muslim, yet if you look at how how strongly we support Palestine and how we we we we turn our backs any time that Israel is attacked, like most recently when when Palestinians went in and literally cut the throat of Israeli settlers.
+Yet, if you look at how strongly we support Palestine and how we turn our backs any time that Israel is attacked, like most recently when Palestinians went in and literally cut the throats of Israeli settlers, very little is being made of that.

-I I I believe that it is um that caliphate is resurgent across the now we have Yemen, we have Bahrain.
+I believe that it is that caliphate is resurgent across the world.

-Okay, it took me a while to drag it out of you, but it's uh uh it sounds crazy.
+So yes, I do believe that he took me a while to drag it out of you.

 Is there any evidence against it?

-Well, we we actually have organizations here in the U.S. which are which support that we uh uh we uh after after 911 we actually had commissions that investigated it, um the Holy Land Foundation, Infocom, and all of those people are found to be complicit in funneling money there.
+The Holy Land Foundation, Infocom, and all of those people are found to be complicit in funneling money there.

 Yes, sir.

-But I don't know if there are any facts to disprove what he's saying.
+But, well, I don't know if there are any facts to disprove what he's saying.

-That's uh I I I was asking him if he has any facts to disprove, because he's obviously uh studied it greatly.
+I was asking him if he has any facts to disprove because he's obviously studied it greatly, sufficiently informed to call the program and discuss it.

-So just uh he did lay it out pretty effective.
+He did lay it out pretty effectively.

-Uh it's a strange thing for an American citizen to think.
+It's a strange thing for an American citizen to think.

 There's no question about it.

-You're next on the Rush Limbaugh program.
+Ned in Plymouth, Indiana, you're next on the Rush Limbaugh program.

 Hello.

-Hi, Mr. Lumba, how are you doing, sir?
+How are you doing, sir?

 Very well, sir.